Emma Hernan Looks Smoking Hot In A Skimpy Zebra-Print Bikini In Mexico: ‘Planning My Next Vacation’

 “You are the queen of beauty,” commented a fourth follower.

-Despite not being able to hit the beach during right now, Emma is still tantalizing her Instagram followers with sizzling photos.
+Despite not being able to hit the beach right now, Emma is still tantalizing her Instagram followers with sizzling photos.
 Another recent addition to her page saw her showing off her assets at home in an unzipped black bra and snakeskin boots.
-Fans went wild for that look as well which, to date, has earned over 23,000 likes and 700-plus comments.
+Fans went wild for that look as well, which has earned over 23,000 likes and 700-plus comments to date.